morgs32/zod-sdk/README.md

 export type Routes = typeof routes
 ```

-That `router` returned from `server.makeRouter()` is a request handler.
+That `router` returned from `server.makeRouter()` is a request procedure.
 You can use it directly or in NextJS you can do this:

 ```
 export { GET, POST } from server.makeRouter(routes)